When Cancer Doesn’t Go Away

 Spirituality is important to many people, even those who do not observe a traditional religion.
 Many people are comforted by recognizing that they are part of something greater than themselves, which can help them find meaning in life.
 The practice of forgiveness or performing small acts of kindness helps some people.
 Others meditate, spend time in nature, or practice gratitude – these are just a few of the many ways that people attend to their spiritual needs.

 If it’s a struggle to find meaning in your life, or make peace with yourself, you may wish to spend time with a respected counselor or member of the clergy who can help you with this important work.

 Family members, loved ones, and caregivers

-If you are part of a couple, your partner may step up and offer to help you get back and forth to treatment, go with you to doctor’s appointments, and help you deal with treatment side effects.
+If you’re part of a couple, your partner may step up and offer to help you get back and forth to treatment, go with you to doctor’s appointments, and help you deal with treatment side effects.
 Singles may need to find a friend or family member who can help in these ways.
-Whether they are spouse, partner, friend, or other relative, the person who helps you get your cancer treatments and manage side effects is called a caregiver.
+Whether they are your spouse, partner, friend, or other relative, the person who helps you get your cancer treatments and manage side effects is called a caregiver.
 This is someone who wants to help and support you, but in order to do that they will need their own support and help.
-They can start by reading What It Takes to Be a Caregiver, and What You Need to Know as a Caregiver, or they can call us for more information at 1-800-227-2345.
+They can start by reading What It Takes to Be a Caregiver or they can call us for more information at 1-800-227-2345.

 Paying for cancer treatment